astraetluna/youtube-trending-app/README.md

-# Check Your YouTube Trending Potential - An Natural Language Processing App
+# Check Your YouTube Trending Potential - Natural Language Processing App
 1. YouTube maintains a list of the top trending videos on the platform.
 For some videos it is predictable to become trending like a new song from a popular interpreter, or a new movie trailer.
 For other videos, the trends can be surprising.
 In this project, we build an app that rates a new video title trending potential.
 To do this, first we explore trending videos in a period of six months, second we process YouTube titles with natural language algortihms and third we create a machine learning model.
 At the end we implement a Flask app, that rates a new video title on a trending scale.

 2. The following demo shows, how the app works: